citp/privacy-policy-historical/a/as/ash/ashford.edu.md

 ### Children

-We do not ever knowingly collect information from children under the age of thirteen, nor is this Site designed to provide any service to children under the age of thirteen.
-If you are under thirteen, please do not give us any personal information.
+We do not ever knowingly collect information from children under the age of 18, nor is this Site designed to provide any service to children under the age of 18.
+If you are under 18, please do not give us any personal information.
 If you have reason to believe that a child has provided personal information to us, please contact us and we will attempt to remove that information from our databases.

 ### Changes to this Privacy Policy